ludiazv/node-nrf24/README.md

 ### removeReadPipe(pipenr)
 Deregister a pipe to read from.
-This function can be used to reconfigure close reading pipes registered with
+This function can be used to reconfigure close reading pipes registered with addReadPipe.

 *parameters*: